 Toddlers know plenty of things – how to get gum in their hair, somehow, even though they’re not allowed to chew gum, how to throw that one toy in such a way that it makes the maximum amount of noise coming down.
 One thing they don’t always know is how to take care of themselves, and this is especially true when they’re not feeling well.
-Sick, cranky, tired toddlers don’t always want to be persuaded to take another sip of water, even if you promise that staying hydrated will help her start to feel better.
+Sick, cranky, tired toddlers don’t always want to be persuaded to take another sip of water, even if you promise that staying hydrated will help them start to feel better.

 Hydration is important during any illness, but especially during an illness that has symptoms like vomiting, diarrhea, or a fever.
 These symptoms carry a higher risk of dehydration, and while toddlers don’t need to drink too much to stay hydrated, they do have to have liquids at short, regular intervals.

 Illnesses that cause vomiting can be especially tricky for hydration, not because vomiting is so much more dehydrating than the other two symptoms, but because toddlers’ tummies often have a hard time keeping liquids down.
 The trick is to offer small amounts of fluids, but offer them often.
 You can start out by offering one or two tablespoons of liquid at a time, waiting a few minutes, and then offering a few more tablespoons full.
 If it stays down, you can increase the amount that you offer the next time around a bit.

 Water is generally the ideal way to stay hydrated, but if a child has an illness that causes vomiting, like a stomach bug, their pediatrician might recommend that they sometimes be given something with electrolytes in it, like Pedialyte or a sports’ drink, or with other nutrients in it, like a juice.